junkurihara/doh-auth-proxy/README.md

     https://datatracker.ietf.org/doc/html/rfc8467
 - Ping to the target DNS resolver when DoH client instance is created and refreshed.
 - `crates.io`
-- Extension to mu-ODNS based on ODoH (with server)
+- Sophistication of mu-ODNS based on ODoH, such as loop detection
+- Docker container packaged with token server (server-side)